 Yoshinobu Takeda Shihan

-Yoshinobu Takeda Shihan (8th dan) began his study of Aikido in the early 1960's at the Honbu Dojo in Tokyo and trained for many years under the late Yamaguchi Seigo Shihan (9th dan), himself a direct student of O-Sensei, the Founder of Aikido.
+Yoshinobu Takeda Shihan (8th dan) began his study of Aikido in the early 1960’s at the Hombu Dojo in Tokyo and trained for many years under the late Seigo Yamaguchi Shihan (9th dan), himself a direct student of O-Sensei, the Founder of Aikido.
 He was soon recognised as one of Yamaguchi Sensei’s most gifted students, and was urged by his teacher to start his own dojo.

 Today he is regarded as one of the greatest masters of Aikido.
 Takeda Shihan’s style is incredibly beautiful, dynamic and powerful, yet overwhelmingly soft and effortless.
 This unique combination of qualities has attracted and inspired students and Aikido dojos all over the world.

 Takeda Shihan is the director of Aikido Kenkyukai International (AKI), and is also a member of the Aikikai Board of Directors at Honbu Dojo in Tokyo.
 A recent interview with Takeda Shihan on the occasion of his promotion to 8th dan can be found here.

 The human spirit